dyangcoding/simapro_fix_flow_uuid/readme.md

+# source and output data are not inclued in this repo

 1 a random uuid for flow was created for simapro model within OpenLCA, which cause the problem that flow referenced by process doesn't correspond to the right flow with the correct uuid.